bitrix24/b24restdocs/api-reference/user/userfields/user-userfield-update.md

 >
 > Who can execute the method: any user

-This method updates a user field.
+The method updates a user field.

 {% note info "" %}